shanayamalik/shanayamalik/README.md

 🖥️ My prior experience includes a Software Engineering Internship at Medtronic, an Artificial Intelligence Internship at Secomind, and a Machine Learning Research Internship at San Jose State University.

-⏳ I've volunteered 1675+ hours, earning awards from President Biden and the California State Assembly.
+⏳ I've volunteered 1675+ hours, earning awards from the White House and the California State Assembly.

 🧘‍♀️ In my free time, I like to go hiking, meditate, and try new coffee places.